The-Wineskin-Project/WineskinServer/README.md

-# WineskinServer
-This repo is for Wineskin Unofficial Update

 ## Contained here;
 1) Wine versions packaged as *Engines* to be used with Winery.app
 2) Winery.app - Current versions to be downloaded to update the local version